ndhorton/rb120/notes/rb129/spot_questions_1.md

 # What is output and why?
 What does this demonstrate about instance variables that differentiates them from local variables?
 ```

+We define a `Person` class on lines 1-7.
+We generate a `Person#name` getter method with a call to `attr_reader` on line 2.
+We define a `Person#set_name` method on lines 4-6 that sets instance variable `@name` to `"Bob"`.

+On line 9, we initialize local variable `bob` to a new `Person` object.

+On line 10, we call `Person#name` setter method on `bob` and pass the return value to `Kernel#p` to be output.
+The output is `nil`.

+The reason for this is that, since we have not called `set_name` on `bob`, we have not initialized the `@name` variable that the `name` method acts as a getter method for.

+When we reference an uninitialized instance variable in Ruby, the reference evaluates to to `nil` (without the variable being initialized to `nil`).
+This is in contrast to references to uninitialized local variables, which will raise a `NameError` exception.

+4m39s

 2.